-ENGADL403-4: Literature from Assam in English Translation-I
+A. Anglophone Writing from Northeast India-IIB.
+Literature from Assam in English Translation-II

 NB: A 4 Credit course should have 60 hours of classes.
 Questions should be proportionately set from all the units.
 For some Major and Minor Courses, class presentation is mandatory as listed below.
 The teachers are encouraged to organize group discussion (on any contemporary issue or topic) in English Communication Paper.
 For ENGSEC201-3: Translation Theory and Practice, students will have to practice translation.
 There must be translation workshops as part of internal assessment.
-Students opting for Dissertation in VIII semester will have to compulsorily opt for Research Methodology paper in VII semester.
 All Dissertations should be plagiarism free and repetition of topics should be avoided.
 A plagiarism check certificate should be submitted along with the Dissertation.
-The Dissertation should not be less than twenty thousand words (including works-cited.
+The Dissertation should not be less than twenty thousand words (one semester) / thirty thousand words (two Semesters) including works-cited.
 The Dissertation should follow the MLA Style-sheet (9th Edition).